AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 to run the goal when it starts up as if it was the first goal typed to the Prolog shell after the system is started.
-The goal might have to be quoted depending on the rules of the operating system shell you are running in, and if the goal contains any of your shell’s special characters.
+The goal might have to be quoted depending on the rules of the operating system shell you are running in, and if the goal contains any of your shell's special characters.
 You do not have to put a full stop after a goal, and you can submit multiple goals, provided there is no white space anywhere in the given goals.
 When the submitted goal finishes running (with success or failure), control is passed to the normal